-Unfortunately many of us have experienced being alone with their disease and even after a long time of searching there is still no doctor who could help.
+Unfortunately many of us have experienced being alone with their disease, and even after a long time of searching there is still no doctor willing or able to help.

 If you are looking for interaction and communication with other patients

-then you can participate in one of the online forums.
-There are a couple of them for whiplash injuries and cervical spine injuries.
-It is mainly used to communicate with other patients and exchange experiences.
-It can be very helpful to not feel alone anymore and you can find useful information about diagnostics and therapy.
+then you can participate in one of many online forums.
+There are a couple of them for whiplash injuries and cervical spine injuries, and those are mainly used to communicate with other patients or to exchange experiences and advice.
+They might be helpful to not feel alone anymore, and additionally you might find useful information about diagnostics and therapy.

-If your goal is to convince a doctor about something or you want to read scientifically sound articles the best possibility is:
+If your goal is to convince a doctor about something, or if you want to read scientifically sound articles, the best possibility is:

-Pubmed is an online library where you can find most of the important scientific publications.
+Pubmed is an online library where you can find most of the important scientific publications from all over the world.
 A few articles are freely accessible and other articles do show a good overview (abstract).
 You can search for keywords or authors.

-It is always usefull if you can support a statement to a doctor with a professional source.
+It is always useful to be able to support a statement you made in front of a medical provider with a professional source.
 Leave out the emotions and talk about facts.

 You can also search for publications here:

-Another source can be medical books.
-Sometimes you can buy older editions for a good price on eBay.
+Another helpful source could be medical books.
+Sometimes you can buy older editions for a cheap price on eBay.

-Some universities offer insight into different doctor thesis on their website.
+Some universities even offer insight into different doctor thesis on their website.

 I tried to support all information given on this website with publications and scientific facts.

-And last but not least it is very important to validate the informations you found and assess them.
+And last but not least it is very important to validate and question ALL information you found.